-The period of communicability for SARS-CoV-2 is not completely understood.
-Asymptomatic and presymptomatic transmission of SARS-CoV-2 has been documented and there are studies reporting that a significant proportion of COVID-19 transmission occurs while infectious individuals are in their incubation period.
+SARS-CoV-2 infection may not elicit symptoms in some people (asymptomatic) and may elicit symptoms after a positive test (pre-symptomatic presentation).
+It is unclear what percentage of people who initially appear asymptomatic progress to clinical disease.
+Children are more likely to remain asymptomatic than adults.
+People may have abnormalities on chest imaging consistent with COVID-19 before symptom onset or a positive COVID-19 test Asymptomatic and pre-symptomatic transmission of SARS-CoV-2 has been documented and there are studies reporting that a significant proportion of COVID-19 transmission occurs while infectious individuals are in their incubation period.